Winners and Losers from College Football Bowl Season

 With the news that Justin Herbert is returning to Oregon for his senior season, everybody on the quarterback board slides up a spot.

-That could be big news for a pair of gunslingers who used their bowl games as a catapult for their resumes.
+That could be big news for a pair of gunslingers who used their bowl games as catapults for their resumes.
 Auburn's Jarrett Stidham declared for the NFL in early December.
 After a brilliant bowl game, Duke's Daniel Jones followed suit.

 Everything Stidham did was brilliant in Auburn's huge win over Purdue.
 He completed 15 of his 21 passes for 373 yards and five touchdowns.